 The study had several limitations.
 Firstly, the nature of OFI is defined as a binary- variable.
 However, events leading up to a case being positive for OFI contains a multitude of variables and can be determined by outcomes ranging from bad documentation to preventable death.
 A diverse set of possible clinical events can lead to this outcome, which in turn may be determined by different predictors.
 It has been suggested that data with higher resolution, such as vital signs series rather than single values could be a solution to this.
 However, this comes with a drawback, as the current collection of data is based on the Utstein template, and as such opens the door to a wider set of application in other contexts.
 Moving away from this has important implications for external validity of the model (20).

-Secondly, our learner is dependent on the current selection process for OFI, as this makes out the training data and thus the groundwork for what is considered OFI in our dataset.
+Secondly, our model is dependent on the current selection process for OFI, as this makes out the training data and thus the groundwork for what is considered OFI in our dataset.
 Consequently, the model is prone to some of the same limitations as the current system of audit filters.
 The review process is dependent on both the individual review of specialized nurses, along with the current set of audit filters.
 This may not be the optimal parameters for determining OFI.
 This introduces an inherent bias.
 The audit filter system favors some types of error, while possibly missing others.
 At Karolinska University Hospital, the current system is more apt at identifying severe clinical outcomes, such as preventable death, or patient cases with more interventions or longer hospital stays and flagging them as possible OFI.
 Higher ISS scores and “Days in hospital” have been found to be predictors of high importance when identifying OFI (23).
 This in turn introduces possible selection bias, giving a skewed view of errors within the trauma care, and as such not a holistic view of the trauma care quality.

 Further, machine learning models are suboptimal when applied to cases with rare events.
 They are inherently limited to what they have previously been trained on.
 This means that not only are limited when finding OFI in cases with novel predictors or events that lead with error, but the models are also prone to creating a self-reinforcing cycle, making them specialised on finding a set of OFI with accuracy.
 The current system circumvents this by the individual review followed by a mortality and morbidity conference.
 If the model approach to predicting OFI is to be implemented in clinical practice, some other form, either individual review or other form of identification would be needed to supplement the machine learning model to assure prediction of previously unknown basis for OFI.